 You might have many questions in relation to our home hearing tests.
-Some of them might be, 'What should I expect from a hearing test at home?', 'Are hearing tests accurate?', 'What is an audiogram?' or maybe you might be questioning the online hearing tests that are currently on-trend and if they give you an accurate result?
+Some of them might be, 'What should I expect from a hearing test at home?', 'Are hearing tests accurate?', 'What is an audiogram?' or maybe you might be questioning the current online hearing tests and if they give you an accurate result?
 Whatever you are unsure about, we hope this article will help you to understand how our home hearing tests work and whether it is a service you might benefit from.

 Our home hearing tests are a free and convenient way to receive excellent customer hearing healthcare at a time that suits you and your lifestyle - from a company that you can trust.
 All our audiologists will offer support, advice, hearing solutions that are as unique as your hearing loss and plan your future care.
 Our main purpose is that we help you to hear better, live better and gain from a greater quality of life.

 Hearing Aid UK can provide you with a home hearing test that is not only professional and thorough but carried out using computerised equipment comprising of the latest technology.
 This way you always gain from an accurate audiogram, which will result in the most beneficial hearing aids for you and your lifestyle.

 People often wonder what causes hearing loss in old age.
 As we get older the tiny hair cells in the inner ear deteriorate, changing the way we hear and process sound.
 However, other causes could be:

 Our hearing tests for the elderly at home are generally carried out the same way as any other.
 The only difference is that you might want a member of your family or a friend to be there for support or to help relay personal information, take in audiology information or make future decisions.
 Another important note is if you live in assisted living accommodation, you would need to let the management of the facility aware of the visit.
 Other than that it is the same process as any other home hearing test.